Plota updates

 Is Plota free?

 Yes.
 Searching, browsing, and setting up email alerts is completely free.
-You can create as many alert areas as you want.
+You can set up to 10 alert areas per email address.